kongteckmee/christian-sc/README.md

 2. Video:
     1. Go to "Gallery" page.
+    2. Verify if the video is display at website.
-    2. Click on the play button and verify if the video will play until the end.
+    3. Click on the play button and verify if the video will play until the end.

 3. Social Media Icon:
     1. Go to "Meet Us" page.